MikhGl52/Checkers-Game-on-C/README.md

-During the work on the project "Checkers on C", an alpha optimization of the minimax algorithm was done.
+During the work on the project "Checkers on C", an alpha optimization of the minimax algorithm was done..

 |    :rocket:  (T,s)    |    **debute**   | **mittelspiel** | **endspiel**   |
 |---------------|-------------|-------------|-------------|